20 + Best Free Things to do in Rome, Italy

 Walking back down the Via dei Fori Imperiali heading towards the Altar of Fatherland, you will find the Trajan Forum among many other Roman Ruins.
 Like the Roman Forum, you will not be able to walk up to them, but you will have a pretty epic view.

-Some other notable ruins along this road you will see include the Forum of Augustus, House of the Knights of Rhodes, Trajan’s Market, Trajan’s Column, and the Imperial Fora.
+Some other notable ruins along this road you will see include the Forum of Augustus, the House of the Knights of Rhodes, Trajan’s Market, Trajan’s Column, and the Imperial Fora.

 11. Pyramid of Caius Cestius